Lasting Powers of Attorney

 Most care and treatment decisions can be made on your behalf without the need for a court application.
 However, if you wish to avoid potential disputes, you can give a person(s) authority to make those decisions on your behalf by making a Health & Welfare LPA.

 We can help

 For further information on Lasting Powers of Attorney contact our experienced Wills and Probate team today.
 We can talk you through the process and advise you on the next best steps.
-We have offices across Lincolnshire & Nottinghamshire in Boston, Grantham, Lincoln, Newark, Sleaford and Spalding.
+We have offices across Lincolnshire & Nottinghamshire in Boston, Grantham, Lincoln, Newark and Sleaford.